Peggle Blast: Release

 Blast was released both to iOS and Android on December 2, 2014, almost a year after its predecessor, Peggle 2.
 The game has received updates that add new levels and masters.

 In March 2020, Peggle Blast HD was announced on Twitter from the official Peggle page.
 The game was released on Pogo.com on March 31, 2020.
 Blast HD has improved graphics, new achievements and integration of Pogo services.

 Reception

-In general, Peggle Blast received mixed or average reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has an average score of 52, based on 10 reviews, indicating mixed or average views.
-Gamezebos critic, Nadia Oxford, praised the graphics of the game, but disapproved of in-app purchasing, writing "EA has us pegged for suckers".
+In general, the iOS version received "mixed" reviews according to the review aggregation website Metacritic.
+Gamezebo's critic, Nadia Oxford, praised the graphics of the game, but disapproved of in-app purchasing, writing "EA has us pegged for suckers".
 The Destructoid critic, Chris Carter, criticized the game's micro transactions, comparing it to Candy Crush.